MaxTorop/MaxTorop.github.io/_pages/about.md

 ---

 <!--I am a fifth year PhD candidate in Prof. [Jennifer Dy's Machine Learning Lab](https://mllabneu.github.io/) at [Northeastern University](https://www.northeastern.edu/).
 I'm broadly interested in interpretable ML, self-supervised learning and inference time steering of LLMs.
 I also collaborate with scientists at [MSKCC](https://www.mskcc.org), applying ML to dermatology.
 I was a research intern at Apple during the summer of 2024, where I worked on methods for selecting SFT/RLHF training data for LLMs.-->
-I am a PhD candidate in Prof. [Jennifer Dy's ML Lab](https://mllabneu.github.io/) at [Northeastern](https://www.northeastern.edu/).
+I am a PhD candidate in Prof. [Jennifer Dy's Lab](https://mllabneu.github.io/) at [Northeastern](https://www.northeastern.edu/).
 I work on interpretable ML, with a focus on understanding and steering latent representations in LLMs.
 I also collaborate with scientists at [MSKCC](https://www.mskcc.org) on ML for dermatology.
 I was a research intern at Apple during Summer 2024, working on methods for selecting SFT/RLHF training data for LLMs.

 <!--
 I'm also collaborating with scientists at [MSKCC](https://www.mskcc.org) to develop applications of ML for dermatology.
 -->
 <!--
 Before coming to Northeastern I did my Masters in CS at WUSTL, where I was a member of Prof. [Ulugbek Kamilov's](https://engineering.wustl.edu/faculty/Ulugbek-Kamilov.html) [Computational Imaging Group (CIG)](https://cigroup.wustl.edu/).
 At CIG I collaborated with Prof. [Dmitriy Yablonskiy](https://www.mir.wustl.edu/employees/dmitriy-yablonskiy/) (Radiology), developing deep learning methods for MRI processing.
 I recieved a B.S. in Data Science from the University of Rochester in 2018.

+>
+Before coming to Northeastern
 -->
-Before coming to Northeastern I completed an MS in CS at [WUSTL](https://washu.edu/), where I developed deep learning methods for MRI data in Prof. [Ulugbek Kamilov's](https://ukmlv.github.io/) [Computational Imaging Group](https://cigroup.wustl.edu/).
+Previously, I completed an MS in CS at [WUSTL](https://washu.edu/), where I developed deep learning methods for MRI data in Prof. [Ulugbek Kamilov's](https://ukmlv.github.io/) [Computational Imaging Group](https://cigroup.wustl.edu/).
 I recieved a BS in Data Science from the [University of Rochester](https://www.rochester.edu/) in 2018.

 Outside of research I love to watch anime and read.
 Some favorites are One Piece, Fullmetal Alchemist, Dororo, One Hundred Years of Solitude, The Stormlight Archive, Never Let Me Go, East of Eden and Hyperion.